numba/llvmlite/docs/source/user-guide/binding/lld.rst

 Currently, only ``lld::elf::link`` is used and thus COFF and MACHO object files will **not** link.

-The following llvm drivers are usable from :function:`lld_main`
+The following llvm drivers are usable from :func:`lld_main`

 * ld.lld   (Linux)
 * ld64.lld (macos/darwin)